jsenv/core/docs/browser_support.md

 })
 ```

-Many transformations are performed **if needed** to ensure the code generated will be compatible:
+Many transformations are performed to ensure the code generated will be compatible, **only if needed**:

 - Transforming `<script type="module"></script>` into `<script></script>`
 - Transforming `import` and `export`